saskiaotto/INDperform/README.md

 #### Validation of IND performances

-##### Modelling IND trends and responses to single pressures
+##### Modeling IND trends and responses to single pressures

-Each IND is modelled as a function of time or a single pressure variable using Generalized Additive Models (GAMs) (based on the mgcv package).
+Each IND is modeled as a function of time or a single pressure variable using Generalized Additive Models (GAMs) (based on the mgcv package).

 -   `model_trend()` models the long-term trend of each IND and returns a tibble with all GAM outputs, the model object, and predicted time series per IND.
 -   `ind_init()` combines the time vector and the IND and press data into one tibble with defined training and test observations.
 All INDs are combined with all pressures.